Investigating Veterinary Nanotechnology for the Treatment of Sarcoptic Mange in Wombats

 The research project and scholarship are funded by an ARC Discovery Project Grant led by Associate Professor Susan Hua with Dr Hayley Stannard (Charles Sturt University) and Associate Professor Joanne Connolly (Charles Sturt University).
 This project will provide the opportunity for world-class training in the unique field of veterinary nanomedicine for wildlife conservation.

-The project is laboratory-based and is expected to be undertaken onsite in Newcastle, full-time, starting on 1st July 2025.
+The project is laboratory-based and is expected to be undertaken onsite in Newcastle, full-time, starting as soon as possible in January/February 2026.

 PhD Scholarship details

-Funding: $37,400 per annum (2025 rate) indexed annually.
+Funding: $38,938 per annum (2026 rate) indexed annually.
 For a PhD candidate, the living allowance scholarship and tuition fee scholarship are for 3.5 years.
-Scholarships also include up to $1,500 relocation allowance and Overseas Student Health Cover at single rate, for an international candidate.
-The scholarship will be offered to the successful candidate subject to the grant/funding being fully established.
+Scholarships also include up to $1,500 relocation allowance.

 Supervisor: A/Prof Susan Hua